 A final warning: most states require that you file a financial affidavit or statement with the court, detailing your assets, liabilities, income, and expenses, shortly after you initiate a divorce.
 You must sign this statement under oath.
 Technically, if you do not include an asset that exists, such as money received for selling that land to a friend, you’re committing perjury.

 Resist the temptation to remove property from your marriage if your marriage is already in trouble.
-If you are a facing divorce, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.
+If you are a facing divorce, call the Law Offices of Peter Van Aulen for a free initial consultation.